Rebecca MacKinnon: Fellowships

 In the spring of 2004, MacKinnon was a fellow of the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard Kennedy School.
 That summer, she joined Harvard Law School's Berkman Center for Internet & Society as a Research Fellow, where she remained until December 2006.
 Among her projects at the Berkman Center, MacKinnon founded Global Voices Online in collaboration with Ethan Zuckerman.

 In January 2007 she joined the Journalism and Media Studies Center at the University of Hong Kong, where she remained until January 2009.
 From February 2009 to January 2010, she conducted research as an Open Society Fellow, funded by George Soros' Open Society Institute.
 Then in February 2010 she joined Princeton University's Center for Information Technology Policy where she was a visiting fellow, working on a book about the future of freedom in the Internet age.
 Regarding the Middle East, MacKinnon wrote that "the Internet empowers people and helps to bring about the peaceful changes associated with the Arab Spring".

 In September 2010, MacKinnon became a Bernard L. Schwartz fellow at the New America Foundation.
 She is the Founding Director of the think tank's Ranking Digital Rights project which ranks the world's most powerful Internet, mobile, and telecommunications, companies on their respect for users' rights, with a focus on free expression and privacy.

 Wikimedia

 In January 2007, MacKinnon joined the inaugural Wikimedia Foundation Advisory Board, where she remained until December 2012.

-In September 2021, she joined the Foundation as its inaugural Vice President of Global Advocacy.
+In September 2021, MacKinnon joined the Foundation as its inaugural Vice President of Global Advocacy; she was compensated $290,118 in 2024 and $276,218 in 2023 for her role.